rauc/rauc/docs/scenarios.rst

 This can be combined with either symmetric or asymmetric setups as described above.

-For example, the main application could be split of from the root file-system.
+For example, the main application could be split off from the root file-system.
 This can be useful if the base system is developed independently from the application(s) or by a different team.
 By explicitly distinguishing between the two, different versions of the